gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

     | No parameters are involved.

 | A list, **clock_list**, can be reversed using the **reverse** **method**: ``clock_list.reverse()``.
 | The original list has its elements reversed.
+| Note that is it necessary to create the list from Image.ALL_CLOCKS, since the reverse method doesn't work directly on Image.ALL_CLOCKS.

 .. code-block:: python